MasterOfBrokenLogic/OS/README.md

 # 7. **CPU Input-Output Burst Cycle**

-The **CPU Input-Output Burst Cycle** describes the alternating periods of **CPU bursts** (when the CPU is actively processing instructions) and **I/O bursts** (when the process waits for input/output operations).
-During a CPU burst, a process uses CPU resources to perform calculations or execute code.
-In an I/O burst, the process waits for external devices, such as a disk or network, to complete data transfer.
-The scheduling algorithms try to optimize the balance between CPU bursts and I/O bursts to achieve efficient process execution.
+The CPU Input-Output Burst Cycle refers to the alternating pattern of CPU burst (when a process is using the CPU to perform computations) and I/O burst (when the process is waiting for I/O operations, such as reading or writing data).
+Each process alternates between these two types of bursts: a CPU burst involves the process executing instructions using the CPU, while an I/O burst occurs when the process is blocked, waiting for input/output operations to complete.
+The length and frequency of CPU and I/O bursts help determine the efficiency of scheduling algorithms, and the CPU burst time is typically shorter than the I/O burst time in many cases, especially for interactive processes.

 ---

 # 8. **Context Switch**

-A **context switch** occurs when the operating system switches the CPU from executing one process to another.
-During a context switch, the state of the current process (stored in the **PCB**) is saved, and the state of the new process is loaded into the CPU.
-Context switching enables **multi-tasking** but introduces some overhead, as saving and loading process states consumes time and resources.
+A context switch occurs when the operating system’s scheduler switches the CPU from one process to another.
+During this process, the state (or context) of the currently running process is saved, including its program counter, registers, and other critical data, so that it can resume execution later.
+The state of the new process is then loaded, allowing it to take control of the CPU.
+Context switching is essential for multitasking, as it enables the operating system to manage multiple processes and allocate CPU time efficiently.
+Although context switching allows for efficient multitasking, it comes with overhead, as the process of saving and loading context consumes time and resources.
 ---

 # 9. **Dispatcher**

-The **dispatcher** is responsible for giving control of the CPU to the process selected by the **short-term scheduler**.
-It performs the final step in the scheduling process, transferring control to the running process.
-The dispatcher performs tasks such as:
+The dispatcher is a component of the operating system responsible for giving control of the CPU to a selected process after the scheduler has chosen it.
+Once the short-term scheduler (CPU scheduler) selects a process from the ready queue, the dispatcher performs the task of loading the process’s context (such as the program counter and register values) and transferring control to it.
+The dispatcher is crucial in ensuring that a process starts its execution on the CPU and is responsible for the actual context switching between processes.
+The efficiency of the dispatcher directly affects the performance of context switching and overall system responsiveness.
-- Switching to the process's context.
-- Switching the CPU to user mode.
-- Jumping to the correct location in the process's code.

 ---

 # 10. **CPU Scheduling**

-**CPU scheduling** is the process of determining which process should be assigned CPU time next.
-It aims to optimize system performance by minimizing process waiting time and maximizing CPU utilization.
-Common CPU scheduling algorithms include:
-- **FCFS (First-Come, First-Served)**
-- **SJF (Shortest Job First)**
-- **Round Robin (RR)**
-- **Priority Scheduling**
+CPU Scheduling is the method by which the operating system decides which process or thread gets to use the CPU at any given time.
+Since multiple processes may be ready to execute simultaneously, the scheduler must determine the order in which these processes should run to achieve efficiency in terms of CPU utilization, throughput, waiting time, and response time.
+Various CPU scheduling algorithms like First Come First Serve (FCFS), Shortest Job First (SJF), Round Robin (RR), and Priority Scheduling are used, each having its strengths and weaknesses depending on the type of workload and system requirements.
+The goal is to ensure fairness, maximize system throughput, and minimize process waiting time while avoiding issues like starvation.

 ---